 Free text account alerts

-Account alerts can help you avoid overdraft charges, or keep them to a minimum.
-To help you with this, and as a response to regulation, by 18 December 2019 we’ll start to automatically register you for free alerts about your arranged overdraft usage.
+Account alerts can help you avoid overdraft charges, or keep them to minimum, to help you with this, we automatically register you for free alerts about your overdraft usage.

 The alerts are free and let you know when you’ve entered your arranged overdraft, for example due to a regular payment.
 We’ll send your alerts as texts to the mobile number you’ve registered with us, so please make sure it’s up-to-date.
 If you have Mobile Banking we may also choose to send you alerts as notifications there.

-We’re also changing how we communicate about using an unarranged overdraft.
-By 18 December 2019, we'll no longer automatically register accounts to receive there alerts by email but if you already do, this will continue.
+We no longer automatically register you to receive unarranged overdraft alerts by email, but if you already do, this will continue.

 Once your account has been set up, these alerts can be easily customised or, if you prefer, turned off, by logging onto Online Banking.

 Time to manage your account

 If you use an arranged or unarranged overdraft, you'll have until 4pm that day to credit your account with cleared funds and move your balance back into your Arranged Overdraft or into credit and avoid fees.

 Reducing or cancelling your overdraft facility